How to Calculate Cash Flow in Excel (7 Suitable Examples)

 In this formula, I have multiplied the PV factor with the Net Cash flow.

-• After that, you have to drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells D11:H11.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells D11:H11.

 =C11